 Except as provided in this Schedule a general meeting may determine its own procedure.

-[Schedule 3 amended in Gazette 31 Dec 1992 p.
-6369; 8 Sep 1998 p.
-4911.]

 Notes

-1 This is a compilation of the Coal Industry Superannuation Regulations 1990 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 August 2007 of the Coal Industry Superannuation Regulations 1990 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table